-Theresa Pesch is president of Children’s Health Care Foundation and vice president of development for Children’s Minnesota.
-Under Pesch's leadership, the fundraising for Children’s has increased by 300 percent, enabling it to provide substantial improvements in its facilities and medical technology that serve the region's pediatric population.
+Theresa Pesch served as president of Children’s Health Care Foundation and vice president of development for Children’s Minnesota.
+Under Pesch's leadership, the fundraising for Children’s increased by 300 percent, enabling it to provide substantial improvements in its facilities and medical technology that serve the region's pediatric population.

 Prior to joining Children's in 2007, Pesch was vice president of marketing and development and executive director of Ridgeview Medical Center’s Foundation in Waconia, Minn.
 In this role, she led the most successful capital campaign in the Ridgeview Foundation’s history.

 Pesch joined the TRUST board in 2013.
 She has also served in leadership roles for numerous boards over the years, currently serving on the board of directors for Cornerstone, First Step Initiative, and Minnesota Visiting Nurses Association (MVNA).
 Pesch is also a member of Women Business Leaders of the US Health Care Industry Foundation and a faculty member of Kaiser’s Philanthropy Innovation Institute and the AHP Madison Institute.